dankelley/oce/cran-comments.md

 2. Fix CRAN check error on r-devel-linux-x86_6-debian-clang, -fedora-clang and -fedora-gcc, relating to a byte-order-mark in a test file, which is evidently treated differently on different systems.
+3. Remove a kriging example because it causes problems on some CRAN check machines.

 # Tests